 - Add touchless and cashless options - When limiting contact is essential, it’s easy to adapt and upgrade with cashless and no-contact payment methods, such as mobile and card payment options.
 This helps keep customers and employees safer.
 Plus, digital records make it easier for customers to monitor spending quickly and easily when budgets are tighter.

 - Pick-up and delivery options - While some businesses require customers to continue to come into the store, laundromats can be adapted to a contactless business if needed.
 If you already have the necessary washers and dryers on-site, it’s easy to train staff and adapt to a complete laundry drop-off and pick-up or delivery operation.
 Since this is considered a “luxury” service, you can likely even increase prices to generate more revenue, which will help your business navigate through difficult times.

 - Easily adjust options & pricing - Today’s laundry equipment has more features and controls than ever, which all for you and customers to completely customize the laundry experience.
-With Speed Queen Insights and Quantum Controls, you can easily monitor your equipment and troubleshoot problems, all remotely.
+You can monitor, manage, and troubleshoot your equipment remotely.
 You can also take advantage of features like Time of Day pricing to help boost profitability.
 Plus, customers have control over water levels, water temperatures, additional rinse cycles, and other upsells that give them more control over cleanliness and costs.